 A variety of smooth, built-in animations are available to configure for the opening and closing of modal dialogs.
 They perform based on CSS3 animation from the Animation library.

-The modal dialog can be closed by clicking on a close icon, with an overlay click, or by pressing the ESC key.
+The React modal dialog can be closed by clicking on a close icon, with an overlay click, or by pressing the ESC key.
 Users can restrict the closing behavior of a dialog based on its callback function parameters, also.

 Create React alerts and confirmation dialogs by using built-in functions.